-The Co-Director will be responsible for the selection of volunteers that work for CSWBL Volunteers will be recruited from the widest possible base and selected according to their ability to perform the required task.
+The Director will be responsible for the selection of volunteers that work for CSWBL.
+Volunteers will be recruited from the widest possible base and selected according to their ability to perform the required task.

-Volunteering opportunities should be advertised in places likely to attract interest, eg. Czech Centre, CSWBL website.
+Volunteering opportunities should be advertised in places likely to attract interest, eg. Czech Centre, CSWBL website, CSWBL social media.

-Prospective volunteers will normally be expected to be interviewed and provide references in order to meet "safer recruitment" standards laid down by regulators.
+Prospective volunteers will normally be expected to be interviewed and provide references in order to meet safer recruitment standards laid down by regulators.